 The Clothworkers’ Centre for the Study and Conservation of Textiles and Fashion at the Victoria and Albert Museum (V&A), Blythe House, was made possible by our £1 million grant towards the £3 million cost of the Centre.
-The British Museum’s World Conservation and Exhibitions Centre, which opened in 2014, benefitted from our £750,000 grant towards its Organics Conservation lab.
+The British Museum’s World Conservation and Exhibitions Centre, which opened in 2014, benefited from our £750,000 grant towards its Organics Conservation lab.

 In 2019 and 2020, we funded two projects at regional museums, Worthing Museum and Manchester Art Gallery, to improve access to important textile collections.